felipefavadelima/Arduino_IIR_Digital_Filter/Examples/70Hz Detector /Main/ReadMe.txt

-#Example of 70 Hz Detector
+# Example of 70 Hz Detector

+When a signal with a frequency of 70Hz is injected into the arduino input A0, the arduino LED (pin 13) lights up.

 To create "Ress70Hz.ino":